taminater/LEAPs/content/leaps/leap-26.md

 - The staking module will accrue LYRA rewards, which will be distributed 182 days after earning
 - Trading and LP LYRA to be distributed 28 days after they are earned upon an epoch’s completion
 - Staking module participants will be eligible for staking rewards, trading and LP boosts
-- Staking rewards, trading and LP boosts to be enacted with the methodology specified in LEAP-20 except for the following:
+- Staking rewards, trading and LP boosts to be enacted with the methodology specified in LEAP-20 (transcribed below) except for the following:
     - Staked LYRA is transferable
     - xLYRA balances will not degrade during the cooldown period
     - Boosts will not apply for earned LYRA that is vesting (e.g. the staking module rewards that are locked for 182 days)